CSS Frameworks

 Performance Comparison

-Load Times and File Sizes
+Load Times File Sizes and Runtime Performance 🚀

 CSS Modules typically result in smaller and more optimized CSS files because styles are statically generated at build time.
 This reduces the overall load time and file size, which can be beneficial for large applications that require quick load times and minimal data transfer.